-This species is seriously depleted by deepwater fisheries.
+This species has been seriously depleted by deepwater fisheries.
 Management regulations introduced over the past decade do not cover the whole of the OSPAR Maritime Area and have caused effort to be redirected to new fishing grounds, where depletion continues.
 Although TACs for deepwater sharks are being reduced to zero, by-catch will continue to be a problem in other deepwater fisheries and IUU fishing is occurring in international waters.
-C. squamosus is assessed on the IUCN Red List of Threatened Species as "Vulnerable" globally and "Endangered" in the North-East Atlantic.
+C. granulosus is assessed on the IUCN Red List of Threatened Species as vulnerable globally, but critically endangered in the North-East Atlantic.